itsmeipg/mpv-config/README.md

 - [uosc-video-settings] Menu for video settings.

 # uosc-video-settings.lua

-The script syncs with external changes.
-For example, toggling a shader or anything listed in the menu (deband, aspect ratio, etc) using a keybind shows live changes in the menu.
-Anything that's a reset/default button goes back to what mpv started with (like shaders) or the defaults of the video (like aspect ratio).

-Buttons can be added for aspect ratio, deband, color, and shader profiles by using uosc-video-settings.conf.
+Profiles can be added for aspect ratio, deband, color, and shader profiles by using uosc-video-settings.conf.

 If using a keybind to toggle a shader, use the same shader path defined in uosc-video-settings.conf (default: ~~/shaders) to prevent activating shaders twice.
 If the amount of shaders in the list changes, you messed up something in the uosc-video-settings.conf's shader profile syntax or used the wrong path in input.conf to toggle a shader.